A Comprehensive Survey on Long Context Language Modeling: Application

 Understanding extensive videos, large collections of images, audio streams, and lengthy text inputs is often essential in real-world scenarios.
 Therefore, multimodal long context modeling has become a key area of research in long-text applications.
 This section provides an overview of relevant data and training strategies, models, and frameworks, as well as benchmarks for long context multimodal large language models (MLLMs).

 \paragraph{Data and Training Strategies} To extend the context windows of MLLMs, many studies design the data curation pipeline to filter and synthetic long context multimodal training data.
 Typically, these datasets, unlike textual long context training data, are constructed by increasing the length of the multimodal part in the context, such as multi-image~\citep{DBLP:journals/corr/abs-2411-19951}, long video~\citep{DBLP:journals/corr/abs-2406-14129,DBLP:journals/corr/abs-2501-00574}.
-Harnessing this, some methods~\citep{zhao-2024-arxiv-OmChat,li-2024-arxiv-llavaonevision,wang-2024-arxiv-LongLLaVA,hannan-2024-arxiv-revisionllm,zhang-2024-arxiv-intenlmxcomposer25,xue-2024-arxiv-LongVILA} stimulate the capability of MLLMs to handle long texts by gradually increasing the length of these long context multimodal training data.
+Leveraging such data, several studies~\citep{zhao-2024-arxiv-OmChat,li-2024-arxiv-llavaonevision,wang-2024-arxiv-LongLLaVA,hannan-2024-arxiv-revisionllm,zhang-2024-arxiv-intenlmxcomposer25,xue-2024-arxiv-LongVILA,tu2025longwriter} enhance MLLMs' long context capabilities by training on progressively longer multimodal contexts.
 After that, some work~\citep{li-2025-arxiv-TPO} utilizes the variants of preference optimization to improve the long context modeling of MLLMs.
 Alternatively, some work utilizes long context LLMs as the foundational model of MLLMs for training~\citep{jang-2024-emnlp-mate} to inherent long context modeling ability of LLMs.